The Ingredients to a Successful Beauty Brand Social Presence

 We briefly touched on samples above but product sampling is a brilliant way for brands to drive conversions.

-It’s especially effective for beauty brands, whose products will be physically applied.
 Fragrance, texture, experience of applying and result all play a part in a consumer’s decision to buy a product and sampling allows them to test it out, before parting with their money.
 This increases conversions as a customer may be reluctant to risk their money trying something new.
 But if they can experience it for themselves, and enjoy this experience, they’ll be encouraged to make that purchase.

-There’s also the ‘reciprocity instinct’ at play in product sampling that helps drive sales.
 This is the human instinct to reward someone who gives us something or does something positive for us - in this case, rewarding the brand for the free sample by buying a product.

-Dive deeper into the world of sampling with Odore’s Definitive Guide to Product Sampling Campaigns.
+Dive deeper into the world of sampling with Odore’s

 Product sampling campaigns can be launched through an array of channels but a very effective tactic is to use social media.
 Brands can even collaborate with influencers to promote a sampling campaign and doubly benefit from increased brand perception as well as driving sample claims.